19hours/sg-statutes/Acts/Legal Profession Act.md

 (b) that no cause of sufficient gravity exists for a formal investigation but that the advocate and solicitor should be ordered to pay a penalty under section 88;

-(c) that there should be a formal investigation by a Disciplinary Committee; or
+(c) that there should be a formal investigation by a Disciplinary Tribunal; or

 [19/2008 wef 01/12/2008]